mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 downloaded from the mTango webpage[^A-mtango-war].
 This archive should be deployed in the container as usually, e.g. by placing the archive in the `webapps` directory.
-Then, a device with following parameters should be registered in the TANGO database using a tool like e.g. Jive:
+Then, a device with the following parameters should be registered in the TANGO database using a tool like Jive:

 * class/instance: `TangoRestServer/development`;
 * device `test/rest/0`;

 [^A-mtango-war]: <https://bitbucket.org/hzgwpn/mtango/downloads/mtango.server-rc2-0.3.zip>

 mTango uses the role-based authorization offered by Tomcat.
-One have to add a new user to the `config/tomcat-users.xml` file, like shown on [@Lst:A-mtango-user].
+One has to add a new user to the `config/tomcat-users.xml` file, like shown in [@Lst:A-mtango-user].

 ```{#lst:A-mtango-user .xml .numberLines}